exodus4d/pathfinder/README.md

 - `default` task is designed for *"continuous development"* scenario
 - `production` task is designed for *"production deployment"* scenario

-> If you are **not** planning to change the codebase, you don´t have to do the following steps!
+> If you are **not** planning to change the codebase, you donÂ´t have to do the following steps!

 **1. Install [Node.js](https://nodejs.org)(> v.4.0.1) with [npm](https://www.npmjs.com/)**